Flags of Elizabeth II: Personal flag

 The Queen's personal flag was displayed on any building, ship, car, or aircraft in which she stayed or travelled.
 It often represented the Queen in her role as Head of the Commonwealth or as monarch of a Commonwealth realm in which she did not possess a unique flag.

 This flag, designed by the College of Arms in 1960, bears the crowned letter E in gold, surrounded by a garland of gold roses on a blue background, with a golden fringe.
 The crown is a symbol of the Queen's rank and dignity, whilst the chaplet roses symbolise all the countries of the Commonwealth.

 The flag was created at the Queen's request in December 1960 to symbolise her as an individual, not associated with her role as sovereign of any particular Commonwealth realm.
-It was designed as an alternative to the Royal Standard, for use chiefly in Commonwealth republics where the British heraldic devices have no historic significance, and to Commonwealth meetings where the Royal Standard would be considered inappropriate.
+It was designed as an alternative to the Royal Standard, for use chiefly in Commonwealth republics where the British heraldic devices have no historic significance, and at meetings of leaders of the Commonwealth, where the Royal Standard would be considered inappropriate as it represents only the UK.

 It was first used in 1961 for the Queen's visit to India.
-It was flown for the first time in the BOAC Britannia in which the Queen landed at Delhi Airport.
+It was flown for the first time on the Bristol Britannia in which the Queen landed at Delhi Airport.

 Over time, the flag started to be used in place of the British royal standard when the Queen visited Commonwealth countries where she was not head of state, Commonwealth realms where she had no specific standard, and for Commonwealth occasions in the United Kingdom; it came to symbolise the Queen as Head of the Commonwealth.
-Eventually, the practice evolved wherein the flag was raised at Marlborough House (the headquarters of the Commonwealth Secretariat) in London when the Queen visited, rather than the Royal Standard of the United Kingdom.
+Eventually, the practice evolved whereby the flag was raised at Marlborough House (the headquarters of the Commonwealth Secretariat) in London whenever the Queen visited, rather than the Royal Standard of the UK.